 How to Get a Notarised Document?

 A notarised document is a document signed in front of and witnessed by a Notary Pubilc.
 These documents are often created in Australia and used overseas.
-A power of attorney for an overseas country such as India or Columbia are good examples.
+A power of attorney for an overseas country such as India or Colombia are good examples.
 Other common requests include the notarisation of bank statements and identity documents.

 Notary Publics in Australia charge a service fee.